alisw/AliPhysics/MUON/READMEmtrda.txt

 - MtgCurrent.dat:                 contains the name list of the above files with their version and the flag for master/slave status on the DA

-The copy onto the FES for the modified global masks is only done for any value of the flag master/slave.
+The copy onto the FES for the modified global masks is done for any value of the flag master/slave.
 The DA creates a file (ExportedFiles.dat) containing the name of the files to be transfered by the shuttle.
 To be able to check the change of version of one the files, another file is created containing the last current